P2PSP/core/doc/README.md

 the degree of the tree (usually $R=2$).
 Like chains, most tree overlays are driven by push-based protocols aothough in this case, the latency is proportional to $D=\log_2(N)$ (notice, at the expense of sending each chunk twice than in the previous case).
 Therefore, the ratio

 3. Meshes.
 Mesh overlays are more flexible regarding their topology and $R$.
 However, because chunks can follow different paths, peers need to ask to their neighbors about the their availability.
-If this happens, we say that the overlay follows a *pull-based* protocol, which obviously, produce more transmission overhead that push-based ones.
+If this happens, we say that the overlay follows a *pull-based* protocol, which obviously, produce more transmission overhead than push-based ones.
 P2PSP is a push-based fully connected ($D=1$) $R=1$ mesh overlay.

 ![](http://slides.p2psp.org/2015-06-Barcelona/FIGs/full-mesh.svg)